classicoman2/Pd2.1_2021/README.md

 ## WHAT TO DO?

-You'll have to create to "things":
+You'll have to create a website example using the technology and a Google Docs Presentation and optionally, deploy the website.

 ### 1. A simple web page